w3c/webappsec-permissions-policy/document-policy-explainer.md

 ### Deeper nesting

-As above, If the top-level document uses the policy attribute in an iframe element, like this:
+As above, if the top-level document uses the policy attribute in an iframe element, like this:

 ```html